 For valid work pass holders, you are well-suited to apply under the Professionals, Technical Personnel and Skilled Workers (PTS) Scheme.
 But with so many other foreign talents vying for the same spots, there will be fierce competition.

-Read on to learn the three key steps that a specialist will take to help you rise to the top and successfully attain your PR.
+Read on to learn the three key steps that a specialist will take to help you meet Singapore PR requirement successfully.

 Fortunately, the majority of PR hopefuls who apply through the PTS scheme have been successful.
 However, your valid work visa is not the sole determinant.
 As the specialist are very familiar with how immigration officials review applications, they will first assess your eligibility with these following questions: